François-Joseph Fétis: Theoretical work

 Although known primarily for his contributions to musicology and criticism, Fétis had effects on the realm of music theory as well.
 In 1841 he put together the first history of harmonic theory, his Esquisse de l'histoire de l'harmonie.
 Assembled from individual articles that Fétis published in the Revue et Gazette musicale de Paris around 1840, the book predates Hugo Riemann's more well known Geschichte der Musiktheorie by fifty years.
 The Esquisse, as the title implies, is a general outline rather than an exhaustive study.
 Fétis is attempting to show the "facts, errors, and truths" of previous theories and theorists, as he interprets them, in order to provide a solid grounding for other scholars and to prevent subsequent interpretive mistakes.

 Fétis' main theoretical work and the culmination of his conceptual frameworks of tonality and harmony is the Traité complet de la théorie et de la pratique de l'harmonie of 1844.
 This book has influenced later theorists and composers including Paul Hindemith, Ernst Kurth, and Franz Liszt.
 In the Musik-Lexicon of 1882, Hugo Riemann states that "to [Fétis'] meditations we are indebted for the modern concept of tonality…he found himself emancipated from the spirit of a particular age, and able to render justice to all the various styles of music."
 Though some other theorists, most notably Matthew Shirlaw, have had decidedly negative views, Riemann's assessment captures the two key features of Fétis' text.
 Though he did not coin the term "tonality," Fétis developed the concept into its present-day form.
 He claimed that "tonalité" is the primary organizing agent of all melodic and harmonic successions and that the efforts of other theorists to find the fundamental principle of music in "acoustics, mathematics, aggregations of intervals, or classifications of chords have been futile."

 The majority of the Traité complet is devoted to explaining how tonalité organizes music.
 The primary factor of determining tonality is the scale.
 It sets out the order of the succession of tones in major and minor (the only two "tonal" modes which he recognizes), the distances which separate the tones, and the resultant melodic and harmonic tendencies.
 Tonality is not only a governed and conditioned state, but it is a socially conditioned one.
 Scales are cultural manifestations, resulting from shared experience and education.
 Nature provides the elements of tonalité, but human understanding, sensibility, and will determine particular harmonic systems.
-This concept was called a "Metaphysical principle" by Fétis, though Dahlhaus argues that the term is used in this case to denote an anthropological, culturally relative sense in his 1990 book Studies on the Origin of Harmonic Tonality, and theorist Rosalie Schellhous posits that the Kantian term "transcendental" might be more appropriate.
+This concept was called a "Metaphysical principle" by Fétis, though Carl Dahlhaus argues that the term is used in this case to denote an anthropological, culturally relative sense in his 1990 book Studies on the Origin of Harmonic Tonality, and theorist Rosalie Schellhous posits that the Kantian term "transcendental" might be more appropriate.

 In his comparative work, Fétis attempted "a new method of classifying human races according to their musical systems" following contemporary trends of social darwinism in the emerging fields of ethnology and anthropology.